2019 Forever Young Faves

 Multiple locations; 565-6000 or ymcabuffaloniagara.org

 This charitable, community-based organization is committed to providing programs designed to build a healthy spirit, mind, and body for all.
-Founded in 1852, YMCA Buffalo Niagara is the second oldest YMCA in the United States The Y provides a wide variety of programs and services, along with well-trained and supportive staff to help you start and stay on your journey to a healthier you.
-Fitness programs include Fitness in the Park, personal fitness and training, group exercise classes, active older adult fitness, and nutritional consultations.
+Founded in 1852, YMCA Buffalo Niagara is the second oldest YMCA in the United States.
+The Y provides a wide variety of programs and services, along with well-trained and supportive staff to help you start and stay on your journey to a healthier you.
+In addition to personal training, group exercise classes, active older adult fitness, and nutritional consultations, the YMCA Buffalo Niagara also puts on Buffalo’s annual Turkey Trot.

 Favorite Outdoor Music Venue: Artpark